Ayyoub-Abdelhak/Suspicious-Content-Detection/README.md

 - **mapping.txt** the learning databases were in english so I added this mapping file so the system can learn from non english words.
 Each column in the file represent a language.
 - **normal.txt** and **suspicious.txt** are the learning databases.
 - **testNormal.txt** and **testSuspicious** contains tweets I classified myself to validate the model.
-### Author
-If you need more information or you had problems modifying this project to your needs feel free to contact me here abdelhak.ayyoub@gmail.com